Programme, language and venue

 Tutor-assisted self-study period

 The completion of this phase will provide the students with the necessary basis in disciplines such as micro and macroeconomics, mathematics, statistics and excel for a proficient and successful attendance of the face-to-face cycle.
-It's a self-study period undertaken with the assistance of a tutor who will be in contact with the students on a daily basis through a dedicated forum, where virtual classes and discussions will take place.
-The training material will include selected chapters from key textbooks in addition to power-point presentations and exercises, which will be posted on the website private area.
+It's a self-study period undertaken with the assistance of a tutor who will be in contact with the students on a daily basis through a dedicated forum, where discussions will take place.
+The training material will include selected chapters from key textbooks in addition to exercises, which will be posted on the website participants' area.
 Moreover, on-line exams will have to be taken during this phase.

 Turin (Italy), at the International Training Centre of the ILO